Okawuma/IAC-VPC/README.md

 + High Availability: The VPC is designed to be highly available across multiple Availability Zones.
 + CI/CD Integration: The infrastructure is integrate with CI/CD pipelines, i will use Jenkins.
 + Security: Security Groups for EC2, Network ACLs for subnet level,VPN or Direct Connect for secure access from on-prem resources.
+    + storing of state file in s3 and locking it dynamo-db table.
 + Scalability: The architecture should be scalable.
 This could involve setting up auto-scaling groups, load balancers, and possibly even multi-region support for future growth
 + Cost-Efficiency: The candidate should be aware of cost implications and should aim to implement cost-saving measures like reserved instances or spot instances.
 + Monitoring and Logging: Implementation of AWS CloudWatch, CloudTrail, and possibly third-party solutions for comprehensive monitoring and logging.